August 27

 1. Did you know that it took St. Monica 17 years of persistent prayer

-to convert his lost son Augustine to catholicism?
+to convert her lost son Augustine to Catholicism?

 st. Monica.